 Angany entered a partnering agreement to evaluate the safety and efficacy of the French-Canadian pharmaceutical company’s lead peanut allergy biological candidate BP/AH-01 with the Food Allergy Center at Massachusetts General Hospital and MassGeneral Hospital for Children.

 DBV Technologies unveiled a global restructuring plan that will result in a reduction of more than 200 jobs.

 BioSpace reviewed the top 10 novel drug approvals of 2020, loosely based on projected earnings in the upcoming years.

 The European Commission approved Aimmune Therapeutics Inc.’s Palforzia for the treatment of peanut allergy.

-The U.S. Food and Drug Administration accepted for review the Biologics License Application (BLA) for DBV Technologies’ investigational Viaskin Peanut immunotherapy for the treatment of peanut-allergic children ages 4 to 11 years.
+The U.S. Food and Drug Administration issued a Complete Response Letter regarding DBV Technologies’ Biologics License Application (BLA) for investigational Viaskin Peanut (DBV712), a non-invasive, once-daily epicutaneous patch to treat peanut allergies in children ages 4 to 11 years.

 Treatments for peanut allergy and Parkinson’s disease are among U.S. drug launches that have been postponed by the COVID-19 pandemic as drugmakers struggle with disruptions to business, a Reuters review of filings and interviews with executives show.